charlax/entrepreneurship-resources/README.md

   - The Product Manager’s ultimate responsibility is to create a solution that is valuable, viable, feasible, and usable.
   - The Product Manager’s role is to understand customer problems very well, rally the team to build the winning product, and then iterate until it gets it right.
 - [7 uncommon opinions after 10 years of product management](https://medium.com/@talraviv/7-uncommon-opinions-after-10-years-of-product-management-b3b5e69c255e)
+- [The Lindy PM Standard of Performance](https://docs.google.com/document/d/1jZnuTXUlpwCSg6n24qSBuCNvaHbj025EDnpGwEp98As/mobilebasic), Florent Crivello.
+Started as a PM job description, ended up as an amazing set of advices and product principles.

 ### Product-market fit